it176131/it176131.github.io/_posts/2025-01-18-recent-posts-action.md

         └── 📂 recent-posts
             ├── 🔧 action.yml  # The action metadata file
-            ├── 🐋 Dockerfile  # Instructions to build the Docker container ├── 🐍 main.py  # Python script to pull/parse the XML and update the input (README.md)
+            ├── 🐋 Dockerfile  # Instructions to build the Docker container ├── 🐍 main.py  # Python script to update the input (README.md)
             └── 📄 requirements.txt  # Python package dependencies for main.py

 📂 it176131  # profile repo